 He is delighted to have discovered and then learned this method.
 By adopting DBF, his land has been transformed to become productive again.
 In addition, he has found that he does not need to use as much artificial fertiliser- reducing the cost of growing the crop.
 (He used 200kg in 2017 and only 100 kgs in 2019)

 More recently, as a result of surpluses from DBF, he has made some life changing investments for himself and his family - a motorbike and a water well!
 The motorbike means he can easily take his surpluses to market.
 The water well means that the family do not spend up to 3 hours a day walking to fetch water (with a resultant improvement in family health).

 |Year||Ridges Land area (ha)||DBF Land area (ha)||Aggregate Yield (kgs)|

 His wife Elizabeth Theu is very happy to have adopted DBF.
 She says DBF has increased their yields of maize, beans and soya beans and groundnuts.
-She said this year they have more than enough maize and will sell about 1.5 tones for cash income.
+She said in 2020 their family had more than enough maize and sold about 1.5 tones for cash income.
 She said her life is transforming from poverty and shortage of maize to a food secure and a happy family by DBF farming.